Supported SQL Syntax

 SELECT * FROM customers AS c

-WHERE (c.id = 2) or (c.id = 4) or (c.id = 3)
+WHERE (c.id = 2) OR (c.id = 4) OR (c.id = 3)

-SELECT * FROM customers AS c WHERE c.cid IN ('ALFKI', 'PARIS', 'FISSA', 'SPLIR')
+WHERE c.cid IN ('ALFKI', 'PARIS', 'FISSA', 'SPLIR')

-SELECT * FROM employees WHERE empaddress IS NOT NULL
+SELECT * FROM employees

 Joins (select from several tables)

-- All kind of joins (Merged by
+• All kind of joins (Merged by SortMergeJoin only)

-SELECT cust.Name, ord.Summ FROM dasql_Customers cust
+SELECT cust.Name, ord.Summ FROM Customers cust

 INNER JOIN dasql_Orders ord on cust.Id = ord.CustID;

-SELECT cust.Name, ord.Summ FROM dasql_Customers cust
+SELECT cust.Name, ord.Summ FROM Customers cust

 LEFT OUTER JOIN dasql_Orders ord on cust.Id = ord.CustID;

-SELECT cust.Name, ord.Summ FROM dasql_Customers cust
+SELECT cust.Name, ord.Summ FROM Customers cust

 RIGHT OUTER JOIN dasql_Orders ord on cust.Id = ord.CustID;

-- Inner join with condition inside a
+• Inner join with condition inside a WHERE clause

 WHERE cust.Id = ord.CustID